NajibOladosu/ApplyOS/README.md

    npm install
    ```

-   This will install all required packages including Next.js, React, Supabase client, and AI dependencies.
+   This will install all required packages including Next.js, React, Supabase client, Gemini AI SDK, and all UI dependencies.

 ## Configuration